antoniocaruso/solar_energy_calculator/README.md

 ==================
 There are a lot of possible improvements and enhancements:

+ - NREL has an [API](https://developer.nrel.gov/docs/solar/pvwatts-v5/) which could be used to automatically get the data

  - Modeling of system voltage matching and PWM vs. MPPT controller technologies

  - More sophisticated battery component with voltage estimation and temperature dependent discharge curves and charge characteristics